Different types of acne

 Male hormones, androgens like testosterone, in particular, can stimulate your sebaceous glands and cause them to start overproducing sebum.
 Both men and women need testosterone but women tend to require smaller amounts than men, which is why they experience acne episodes during pregnancy or their periods.
 Your hormone levels are shifting during these times, and it might be that your levels of male hormones are increasing, inspiring your acne symptoms.

-P. acnes,propionibacterium acne is the most common type of bacteria associated with acne is propionibacterium acnes, or P. acnes.
+P. acnes,propionibacterium acne is the most common type of bacteria associated with acne.
 This bacterium can survive on your skin, usually inhabiting hair follicle, in small amounts and normally it is considered harmless.
 When your body starts to produce excessive amounts of sebum oil, it can transform your skin.
 As a result, you skin become the ideal breeding ground and the population of P. acnes explodes.